-The Marble Bar Lithium Project (MBLP) is located 150km south-east of Port Hedland and 15km north-west of Marble Bar in the Pilbara region of Western Australia.
+The Marble Bar Lithium Project (MBLP) is located 150km south-east of Port Hedland and 15km north-east of Marble Bar in the Pilbara region of Western Australia.

 One of the world’s major hard-rock lithium provinces, the region hosts the world-class Pilgangoora (owned by Pilbara Minerals Limited, ASX: PLS) and Wodgina deposits (owned in joint venture between Albemarle and Mineral Resources Limited, ASX: MIN).
 The MBLP exhibits spodumene bearing pegmatite intrusives within the project area greenstone, which is a similar geological setting to that as seen in those nearby lithium deposits.